Eliriah/Intergalactic_Assailants/README.md

 # Intergalactic_Assailants

 ## About
 This project is a fixed shooter arcade inspired game where the player controls an avatar, moving it side to side in order to eliminate all the enemies that are descending.
-This GUI version of the game allows the player to move side to side through user input, trying to avoid the enemy.
+This GUI version of the game allows the player to move side to side through user input, trying to avoid the enemy and their projectiles.
 The player will be able to shoot the enemy in attempts to destroy it and win the game.
+If the player is unable to destroy all the enemies before they descend or if the player dies then the game will end.

 ## Installing
 https://github.com/Eliriah/Intergalactic_Assailants